-Shared storage has been the solution for high availability (HA) and high-performance applications.
+Shared storage has been the solution for high-availability and high-performance applications.
 NAS has long provided simple, inexpensive file sharing across an enterprise.
 SAN is more robust, for applications such as transaction-intensive databases, and when SAN is software-defined, it can lower costs, increase reliability and scale more easily.

-“In comparison to HCI, shared storage has retained the top spot for performance, workload combination, automation, and configuration flexibility.
-This is changing as OEMs [original equipment manufacturers] target enterprise-scale, hyper-converged and cloud infrastructure,” says Paul Mercina, head of innovation at third-party maintenance company Park Place Technologies.
+“In comparison to HCI, shared storage has retained the top spot for performance, workload combination, automation and configuration flexibility.
+This is changing as manufacturers target enterprise-scale, hyper-converged and cloud infrastructure,” says Paul Mercina, head of innovation at third-party maintenance company Park Place Technologies.

 He adds that when using shared storage, one can add storage capacity without adding compute power.
 “In an HCI scenario, on the other hand, storage and compute come ‘bundled’, so adding storage means adding compute as part of a new appliance.
 Some suppliers are now offering disaggregated HCI to overcome this barrier,” he says.

 Originally, hyper-converged infrastructure offered a “building block” of compute, software-defined storage and virtualised networking.
 The main advantage of HCI over traditional SAN or NAS storage is that it can be increased in comparatively small amounts, rather than having to buy a NAS or SAN system and wait for it to be filled, which can take time.

 Adrian Davies, IT operations manager at Stockport Council, says using HCI, such as the one recently installed at the local authority, is a “totally different landscape to how it worked with an old three-tiered SAN, where you would be really worried about upgrading it”.
 Which, he adds, would have been “a nightmare”.